 Montana kids deserve better

 A 20-year-old funding formula is forcing Montana’s public schools to cut deeper than ever before—hurting students, families and communities.
 The challenges are real, but they’re fixable.
-And we won’t have to raise taxes.
-Here’s how.

 Fix the funding formula.